BovReg/atacseq-workshop-limoges/docs/about.rst

 **************

 .. autosummary::
   :toctree: generated

-..
-This slow-paced hands-on course is designed for absolute beginners who want to start using  `Nextflow DSL2 <https://www.nextflow.io>`_ to achieve reproducibility of the data analysis.

-foo
+This is the documentation for the tutorial that will take place on the framework of the 'BOVREG - ATAC-Seq Workshop' course organized by the `BovReg project<https://www.bovreg.eu/>`_ in the Université de Limoges.

 * `Course page <https://bovreg.github.io/atacseq-workshop-limoges>`_

 .. |bjorn| image:: images/blanger.jpg
   :alt: Alternative text